Phatnoir/jellyfin-renamer/README.md

 # Universal Media Renamer for Jellyfin/Plex

-A smart, cross-platform Bash script that renames TV show files so they work perfectly with Jellyfin, Plex, and other media servers — without breaking your existing structure.
+A smart, cross-platform Bash script that renames TV show files so they work perfectly with Jellyfin, Plex, and other media servers without breaking your existing folder structure.

 > ⚠️ **Disclaimer**
 > This script is under active development.
-> Always use `--dry-run` first and test on backups or small batches.
-> Pull requests, feedback, and issues are welcome!
+Always use `--dry-run` first and test on backups or small batches.
+Pull requests, feedback, and issues are welcome!

 ---

-## Recent Improvements
+## The Problem

-* **FIXED**: Sidecar file renaming now works reliably on case-insensitive filesystems (WSL/NTFS)
-* **FIXED**: Subtitles no longer get renamed twice with different titles than their video files
-* **FIXED**: Episode titles with hyphens (like "Ch-ch-changes") are now preserved correctly
-* **FIXED**: Episode pattern matching now supports spaced formats like `S01 E01` in addition to `S01E01`
-* **FIXED**: Subtitle files are no longer processed twice when using `--deep-clean`
-* **IMPROVED**: Enhanced language code detection supports more formats (EN, pt-BR, forced, etc.)
-* **IMPROVED**: Smart title validation prevents series name duplication and deduplication within seasons
-* **IMPROVED**: Enhanced metadata cleaning for MP4 files (only processes files with problematic metadata)
-* **IMPROVED**: Better handling of anime/fansub naming patterns with `--anime` flag
-* **FEATURE**: Deep metadata cleanup with `--deep-clean` for MKV and MP4 files
-* **FEATURE**: Automatic companion file renaming (subtitles, artwork, NFO files)
-* **FEATURE**: MediaInfo fallback for extracting episode titles from container metadata
-* **FEATURE**: Intelligent permission fixing for read-only files
+You have 100 TV show files with inconsistent naming like:
+- `Breaking.Bad.S01E01.Pilot.720p.WEB-DL.x264-GROUP.mkv`
+- `Doctor.Who.2005.S05E04.Time.Of.The.Angels.HDTV.XviD-FoV.avi`
+- `[Erai-raws] Cyberpunk - Edgerunners - 01 [1080p][Multiple Subtitle].mkv`

+Jellyfin and Plex need them consistently named:
+- `Breaking Bad (2008) - S01E01 - Pilot.mkv`
+- `Doctor Who (2005) - S05E04 - Time of the Angels.avi`
+- `Cyberpunk Edgerunners - S01E01.mkv`

+This script automates that transformation, handling codec tags, quality indicators, release groups, and anime/fansub formats automatically.
+It works safely with `--dry-run` so you preview changes before applying them.

 ---